EdiCM/EdiCM/README.md

 ## Hello World! 👋

-I'm Edith, also known as Edimon4884 on Codeforces.
-I'm a passionate software developer with a love for problem-solving and exploring new technologies.
+I'm Edith, a passionate software developer with a love for problem-solving and exploring new technologies.
 Here's a bit about me:

 - 💻 Programming Languages: C++, Java, Python
 - 🏆 Competitive Programming Enthusiast
 - 🌱 Currently Learning: Number Theory, Game Theory Algorithms
-- 💡 Solving Logic and Algorithm Problems on Codeforces
+- 💡 Solving Logic and Algorithm Problems on Codeforces and LeetCode
-- 🔧 Front-End Tech: HTML, CSS, JavaScript (The Trifecta!)
+- 🔧 Front-End Tech: HTML, CSS, JavaScript
 - 🚀 Favorite Framework: Spring Boot

 ### About Me